AlejandroCatalina/alejandrocatalina.github.io/_pages/about-me.md

 <!-- In this project we developed a spike and slab model for multiclass classification using expectation propagation for inference, of which an abstract (work in progress) was accepted at the BISP (Bayesian Inference in Stochastic Processes) workshop in June 2019. -->

 A few months later and after I got news of some openings at the [Probabilistic Machine Learning Group](https://research.cs.aalto.fi/pml/) I got in touch with Aki, who accepted me to become his student, and here I am!

+## Hobbies
+I have a very broad variety of hobbies that I enjoy full of passion, these include but are not limited to (in any particular order):

+  - Real Madrid CF (football).
+  - Tennis (playing and watching).
+  - Reading, specially fantasy genre (lord of the rings, a song of ice and fire, malazan: the book of the fallen, etc).
+  - Watching sports in general.
+  - Chess.
+  - Food, I love food and everything surrounding it, from very fancy and classy to the good ol' classics.
+  - Computer science and programming languages in general, I have a big love for functional programming languages (Lisp, Haskell, I haven't had a close look at Ocaml yet but it's on my list).

+If you share any of these passions and are up for a discussion on any of these or other fun topics, reach out!